Transition Field Reps

 Here’s an example: let’s say your company is launching a brand new product to the market.
 I’m talking about something that no one has ever seen before.
 It’s something that your potential consumers don’t even know they need yet.
 This type of new product will require your salespeople to be very hands-on, providing A LOT of education.
 The sales cycle is often 6+ months long and each deal will require a good amount of guidance.
 In this scenario, Field Sales is queen (or king).

-Pharma is a great example of an industry that is continuously launching a brand new product (medication).
+Pharma is a great example of an industry that is continuously launching a brand-new product (medication).
 Each new drug that comes out requires education for the doctors, nurses, and pharmacists that will (hopefully) be prescribing and providing the new drug to patients.
 Pharmaceutical sales reps will (almost) always be field sellers.

 Field sales can also dip its toe into the introduction life stage, in the right scenario.
 A perfect example is custom-built pieces.
 Let’s say your company sells large-scale automated machinery.